zhangshiyuan/academic-Shiyuan/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Ph.D Student for Electronic Science and Engineering
+role: Ph.D Student of Electronic Science and Engineering

 # Organizations/Affiliations to show in About widget
 organizations: